rails-girls-summer-of-code/summer-of-code/students/findyourteam.md

 From past experiences, we recommend 4-8 hours per week of coaching time.
 We require a minimum of 2 coaches so they can share the time commitment, and so you and your teammate have more flexible support.

 Coaches should be available to help during office hours at times where you get quite stuck with something.
-This doesn't have to be in person, and can be via email or a messaging app such as slack.
+This doesn't have to be in person, and can be done via email or a messaging app such as slack.

-Already during application time, talk to them about how they communicate and how you can handle possible situations of stress and/or conflict as a team.
+**An important note:** Already during application time, talk to them about how they communicate and how you can handle possible situations of stress and/or conflict as a team.
+This will definitely help you should any tricky situations arise.

 <h3 id="teammate">Teammate</h3>